manuel-uberti/manuel-uberti.github.io/about.md

 ### Me

-Hi, my name is Manuel Uberti.
+My name is Manuel Uberti.

 I started my career in 2004 developing Java enterprise applications.
 I have worked both in Italy and in the United Kingdom on software deployed to a wide